Zyphra/zcookbook/README.md

 ### Hybrid Architectures

 Dense hybrid architectures combine the strengths of both dense transformers and SSMs.
-They don't introduce the memory overhead of MoEs, maintain the exact cross-sequence dependencies of attention, and have inference latency of SSMs.
+They don't introduce the memory overhead of MoEs, maintain the exact cross-sequence dependencies of attention, and have inference latency close to pure SSMs.

 **Zamba-7B**    |    **Zamba2-2.7B**       |  **Zamba2-1.2B**
 :-------------------------:|:-------------------------:|:-------------------------: